9 App Design Mistakes to Avoid When Creating a Mobile App

 Pitfall: No analysis of the app’s competitors

-While app creators believe in the uniqueness of their solutions, it’s important not to forget about app’s competitors.
+While app creators believe in the uniqueness of their solutions, it’s important not to forget about the app’s competitors.
 If you neglect your competitors, you can make the same UX mistakes that they’ve solved already.

 Make a list of your app’s competitors and analyze them in accordance with user needs, functionality, UI/UX design, and promotion methods.
 Try to find reviews of the app-competitors – it helps you get their strengths and weaknesses.